King-Khaleed/FUD-Housing-Connect/README.md

 ## Overview

-FUD Housing Connect is a web application designed to simplify the process of finding off-campus housing for students at the Federal University Dutse, Jigawa State, Nigeria.
+Student Housing Connect is a web application designed to simplify the process of finding off-campus housing for students at the Federal University Dutse, Jigawa State, Nigeria.
 The platform addresses the common challenges students face, such as dependency on word-of-mouth, the difficulty of verifying agent credibility, and the time-consuming nature of physical property hunting.

 Our goal is to provide a centralized, trustworthy, and user-friendly hub where students can browse, compare, and connect with property agents securely and efficiently.